-- Failure to meet and maintain the investment requirements for compliance with HMRC VCT regulations may result in the Company losing its status as a VCT. - The Board mitigates this risk by regularly reviewing investment management activity with appropriately qualified advisers and, typically, by obtaining pre-approval from HMRC for each qualifying investment. - Inadequate control environment at service providers may lead to inaccurate reporting or misappropriation of assets.
+• Failure to meet and maintain the investment requirements for compliance with HMRC VCT regulations may result in the Company losing its status as a VCT.

+The Board mitigates this risk by regularly reviewing investment management activity with appropriately qualified advisers.

+Inadequate control environment at service providers may lead to inaccurate reporting or misappropriation of assets.